QuarkNerd/blog/swaterman/_posts/2020-02-10-embrace-your-obsessions.md

 ### Artifact 6: Optimised Minesweeper

 Looking back on my NE:Tech talk, I was embarrassed at how inefficient Minesweeper Constrained was.
-I knew I could do better if I tried to write an optimised version, so I started looking into [svelte](https://svelte.dev/).
+I knew I could do better if I tried to write an optimised version, so I started looking into [Svelte](https://svelte.dev/).
 I was led down a rabbit-hole of svelte optimisation, exploring the intricacies of the HTML rendering pipeline.

-This is a whole story in itself, and one I want to write about in more detail.
+This is a whole story in itself, and one I wanted to write about in more detail.
-It's still a work in progress, so keep an eye out for my next blog post on Monday 17th Feb!
+You can read all about the optimisation process in my next blog post [Slow Code HATES him!](https://blog.scottlogic.com/2020/02/10/minesweeper-optimisation.html)

 # Obsessions are good